Leadership: Historical views

-Leadership is a matter of intelligence, trustworthiness, humaneness, courage, and discipline...
+Leadership is a matter of intelligence, trustworthiness, humaneness, courage, and discipline.
 Reliance on intelligence alone results in rebelliousness.
-Exercise of humaneness alone results in weakness.
-Fixation on trust results in folly.
+The exercise of humaneness alone results in weakness.
+Fixation on trust leads to folly.
 Dependence on the strength of courage results in violence.
 Excessive discipline and sternness in command result in cruelty.
-When one has all five virtues together, each appropriate to its function, then one can be a leader.
+When one possesses all five virtues together, each applied appropriately to its function, one can truly be a leader.